Emergency surgical care

 In general, surgical care for the population is divided into two main categories:

 1. Routine surgical care

-With regard to planned surgical care, it includes the performance of any surgical intervention, which, regardless of the timing of its implementation, does not have any serious adverse effects on the human body and does not lead to potentially life-threatening and life-threatening complications.
-Planned operations include surgery for uncomplicated hernias (some people wear a hernia all their lives), various benign soft tissue tumors (adipose, fibromas, etc.), all cosmetic and plastic surgery, and much more.
-Before the scheduled operations, the patients are thoroughly examined and carefully prepared.
-This is necessary in order to minimize any complication of the planned operation.
+With regard to planned surgical care, it includes the implementation of any surgical intervention, which, regardless of the timing of its implementation, does not have any serious negative impact on the human body and does not lead to potentially dangerous and life-threatening complications for the patient.
+Planned operations include operations for uncomplicated hernias (some people have hernia all their lives), various benign soft tissue tumors (adhesives, fibromas, etc.), all cosmetic and plastic surgery, and much more.
+Before performing planned operations, patients are thoroughly examined and carefully prepared.
+This is necessary in order to minimize any complication of a planned operation.